-Sometimes, part of the case revolves around deciding if a certain action was a "serious error or a wild or gambling action."
+Sometimes, part of the case revolves around deciding if a certain action was an "extremely serious error (unrelated to the infraction) or a wild or gambling action."
 For this purpose, the TD can always ask the pollees, as one of the last questions, how do they value that action and check their reactions.
 Gordon Rainsford, in "Notes on Polling and Consulting," suggests the "shudder test" for this purpose: "When you tell the pollee what the player at the table did, he physically recoils or asks you to confirm what you just said."
 When the pollee reacts like this, it's a pretty good indication of his opinion...